liyakatahmed/python-terraform-kubernetes/README.md

-This is a simple HTTP server written in Python, image build with Dockerfile and  deployed on Kubernetes using Terraform.
+This is a simple website served by a Python HTTP server.
+Uses Docker image build on Ubuntu and deployed on Kubernetes using Terraform.